 Why are Volunteers Important?

 Volunteers are a vital resource to the nonprofit sector.
+According to the IRS, 85% of all charitable nonprofits have no paid staff and are run entirely by volunteers.
 The vast majority of nonprofits are governed by a volunteer board of directors.
-Plus, many nonprofits would not be able to fulfill their missions without the service of volunteers.
+In fact, many nonprofits would simply not be able to advance their missions without the service of volunteers.

-Not every nonprofit has the need or capacity to successfully organize and operate a volunteer program.
+Yet, not every nonprofit has the need or capacity to successfully organize and operate a volunteer program.
 Appreciating the resources required to successfully integrate volunteers into a nonprofit’s operations is key to a sustainable program.
 Success is not ensured simply by finding a few people willing to spend a few hours helping out your nonprofit.
-Resources for recruiting, screening, training, supervising, and evaluating volunteers are necessary.
+Resources for recruiting, screening, training, supervising, and evaluating teh contributions of volunteers are necessary.

 How Can Nonprofits Connect with Volunteers?